ShubhamGuthale/Real-time-object-detection-model/README.md

 # VisionaryAI - Real time object recognition tool

-- This is a Object Detection Web App build by using Custom trained models, Streamlit Framework and PyTorch like Google Lens.

-- Created VisionaryAI, a real-time object recognition tool using Python, Streamlit, OpenCV, and TensorFlow
+**VisionaryAI** is an intelligent real-time object detection web application developed using custom-trained deep learning models.
+Inspired by tools like Google Lens, it detects and classifies multiple objects in live video streams with high accuracy using PyTorch and Streamlit.

+## 🚀 Features

+- 🎯 **Real-time Object Detection**
+  Detects and labels multiple objects in live video with bounding boxes and confidence scores.

+- 🧠 **Custom Trained Models**
+  Trained on a dataset annotated using `labelImg`, with over 20 object categories.

+- 🖥️ **User-Friendly Web Interface**
+  Built with the **Streamlit** framework for a responsive and interactive frontend.

+- 📊 **High Accuracy**
-- Achieved over 90% accuracy detecting 20+ object classes using custom-trained models.
+  Achieved over **90% accuracy** across trained classes using optimized model training.

--  It is a Object Detection Web App build by using Machine Learning, Image Processing and labelImg (Graphical image annotation tool), Jupyter notebook and Custom trained models.

-# Object Recognition Web App
+## 🧾 Detected Object Classes

-  In this project I am building real time object detection model.
+  In this project I am building VisionaryAI - Real time object recognition tool.
   It detect the object in real time.
 In this project we trained 20 different object those are :-

 - Person